-Due to a high power consumption, servers produce a lot of noise and heat.
+Due to high power consumption, servers produce a lot of noise and heat.
 They need a cooling mechanism to keep them from blowing out.
 The costs of cooling the server room added to other expenses can quickly push the bill up.

-In US, the cost of domestic power is a little higher as compared to the industrial power.
+In the US, the cost of domestic power is a little higher as compared to industrial power.
 Running the server from home can be more costly because the power rates are higher in residential areas.
 The server also needs other resources such as its own room to isolate the noise and replacements of parts now and then.

 Redundancy and reliability

 A website needs to be available at any time of the day or night.
 Clients access servers during different times depending on their location and availability.
 The server therefore needs to have resources that guarantee fulltime availability.

 In the case of a power blackout, a data center has other options such as UPS units and backup generators.
 In a data center, several servers are available to ensure the availability of the site even when one goes out.
 The other servers take on the job of hosting as redundant servers.
 This is critical in guaranteeing uptime.

 In a home environment, such resources might not be readily available.
 Purchasing servers that could take on the job when one fails requires a lot of money.
 The average cost of a good server with average specs and components is at least $2500.
 It may be hard to guarantee uptime in a private setting since mitigating some of the issues that cause a downtime might require one to make a substantial investment.

 A server requires a lot of bandwidth and good network resources to process requests fast.
 Data centers are usually located in areas that have high-speed networks that are built for such companies.
 Getting high-speed networks that are required to run a server effectively can be hard in residential areas.